SiddharthMalhotra/sPCA/spca-mapreduce/README.md

 sPCA-mapreduce
 ===========

 sPCA-mapreduce is a scalable implementation of Principal component analysis (PCA) algorithm on top of MapReduce. sPCA-mapreduce has been tested on Hadoop 0.20.204 & Hadoop 2.4.0.
-In the following, we will take you through running PCA on a toy matrix.
+In the following, we will take you through running sPCA-mapreduce on a toy matrix.
 We will run the example on the local machine without the need for setting up a cluster.

 Download and Install Hadoop
 ==========================